Skip to main content

 Value Analysis

-Is the Smithok really $2.25 per bracelet?
+Is the Smithok the cheapest full-featured bracelet?

 How long is the paracord in each Smithok bracelet?